Technical Analysis: A Primer

-Momentum – The rate of change in price with respect to time.
+- Momentum – The rate of change in price

-Breadth indicators determine how strong or shallow a market move is.
+Breadth technical analysis indicators determine how strong or shallow a market move is:

-Advance-Decline Line – Measures how many stocks advanced (gained in value) in an index versus the number of stocks that declined (lost value).
-If an index has gained in value but only 30% of the stocks are up but 70% are down or neutral, that’s an indication that the buying is very likely only occurring in certain sectors rather than being positive toward the entire market.
+Advance-Decline Line – Measures how many stocks advanced in an index versus the number of stocks that declined.
+If an index has gained in value but only 30% of the stocks are up but 70% are down or neutral, that’s an indication that the buying is likely only occurring in certain sectors rather than being positive toward the entire market.

 If 98% of the stocks are up but only 2% are down or neutral at the open of the market, it’s an indication that the market might be more trendless and “reversion to the mean” day trading strategies could be more effective.
 However, if a lopsided advance/decline persists, it could mean that the market could be trending.